BEEF LIVER BALLS

 There are many dog food advisor types of sites around.
 If they are sponsored by gain dog food companies, you will read only what they want to sell you.
-However many of these while not bad mouthing all grain based dog food, will actually give poor ranking for those grain 'foods' that are in the bottom half of the nutrition rankings.
+However many of these while, not bad mouthing all grain-based dog food will actually give a poor ranking for those grain 'foods' that are in the bottom half of the nutrition rankings.
 And that is a start.

 The only reason that you might be aware of the beginning of the war in 2018 is because of the recent poisoning and associated deaths of dogs by a 'home brand' supermarket (low end) dog food of police dogs in Australia.
 A few other dogs got poisoned too and rather than give a payout like a human family would receive if one of their children got poisoned and killed, the brand just offered to pay vet bills or replacement 'cost' of dogs.